Signal Before Noise — Multilingual Publishing Platform

 The analytics dashboard surfaces article performance via Recharts area and bar charts.
 The 30-day cumulative trend chart shows total view growth over the past month.
 The 24-hour breakdown chart shows hourly distribution in Tehran time (IRST, UTC+3:30) — the primary audience's timezone, not server time.
 Top content ranking appears below the charts, showing all-time and 24-hour views side by side.

 The harder problem was bot suppression.
 Naive view counting produces numbers that are largely meaningless on a new publication — crawlers, monitoring services, and scrapers can account for a significant portion of early traffic.
-I implemented three layers: a client-side JavaScript gate (bots that don't execute JS don't count), a User-Agent regex filter on the server, and IP + slug deduplication via a ViewLog TTL collection with a 24-hour expiry.
-A bot that does execute JS but hits the same article from the same IP twice within 24 hours is counted once.
+I implemented three layers: a client-side JavaScript gate (bots that don't execute JS don't count), a User-Agent regex filter on the server, and atomic IP + slug + locale deduplication via a ViewLog TTL collection with a 24-hour expiry.

 The 24-hour expiry is a TTL index on the ViewLog collection.
 MongoDB prunes expired documents automatically, which keeps the collection from growing unboundedly on a VPS with constrained disk.